vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL unguided - Migrate EDW to Azure SQL Data Warehouse.md

 ## Abstract and learning objectives

-This whiteboard design session will look at the process of migrating an on-premises data warehouse to Azure SQL Data Warehouse.
-The design session will cover data and schema preparation, data loading, optimizing the data distribution, and building a solution to support ad-hoc queries.
+In this hands-on lab you will migrate an existing on-premises enterprise data warehouse to the cloud.
+We will investigate the current data warehouse to identify any incompatibilities, we will export the data from the on-premises data warehouse and transfer it to Azure Blob Storage.
+We will then load the data into the warehouse using Polybase.
+Finally we will integrate the warehouse by migrating ETL to Azure Data Factory and supporting ad-hoc access by implementing Azure Analysis Services.

 Attendees will learn how to plan a data warehouse migration as well as: